uikit/uikit-site/docs/pages/filter.md

 <p class="uk-text-lead">Filter or sort items in multi-column and masonry grids or any given layout by category, date or other meta data.</p>

 The Filter component is often used together with the [Grid component](grid.md), especially the masonry grid, but it's not bound to it.
-Any layout can be filtered or sorted not matter how the items are positioned.
+Any layout can be filtered or sorted no matter how the items are positioned.
 Items fade and move with smooth transitions between the different filtering and sorting states.

 ***

 ## Usage

 To apply this component, add the `uk-filter="target: SELECTOR"` attribute to a container element which contains the filter controls and the targeted layout items.
 Use the `target: SELECTOR` option to select the element containing the layout items.
-Create also a list of filter controls.
+Also create a list of filter controls.

 ```html
 <div uk-filter="target: .js-filter">